 The more weekly yoga sessions completed, the greater the effect on easing depressive symptoms.

 "Perhaps the most encouraging news from this study is that it doesn't appear to matter what style of yoga you practice — just that you practice," adds Joyce Englander Levy, NYC-based yoga teacher.
 "Whether you like to link your breath to movement and smoothly flow from pose to pose, or you prefer to focus on alignment work on endurance, the mental and emotional benefits will be there for you."
 Sound soothing?
 Here’s a simple morning yoga sequence to get started.

 RELATED: What to Eat When You Have Anxiety

-According to Harvard Health, past available research has also suggested that yoga can help reduce the impact of stress, and help alleviate symptoms of anxiety and depression — with or without the presence of a diagnosed mental illness.
+According to Harvard Health, past available research also suggests that yoga can reduce the impact of stress and alleviate symptoms of anxiety and depression — with or without the presence of a diagnosed mental illness.
 It’s theorized that yoga does this by modulating our stress response systems — or moving us from a fight-or-flight to a rest-and-digest response.

-Best of all, yoga is an equipment-free (well, there's the mat—but a towel can do in a pinch)‚ open-to-all form of exercise that can be done at home or in a class setting.
+Best of all, yoga is a (mostly) equipment-free, inclusive form of exercise that can be done at home or in a class setting.